anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 2. Provisionally install the initial domain trust anchor contained in the `pinned-domain-cert` field of the voucher.
 3. Validate the registrar EE certificate received in the `agent-provided-proximity-registrar-cert` field of the previously received tPVR artifact using the pinned domain certificate;
    this terminates the "provisional state" for the object security within the authenticated self-contained objects that in BRSKI-PRM replace the direct TLS connection to the registrar in BRSKI {{!RFC8995}} (see {{agt_prx}}).
-4. Verify registrar signature of the Voucher' artifact similar as described in {{Section 5.6.1 of !RFC8995}}, but use the pinned domain certificate instead of the MASA certificate for the verification.
+4. Verify registrar signature of the Voucher' artifact similar as described in {{Section 5.6.1 of !RFC8995}}, but using the pinned domain certificate instead of the MASA certificate for the verification.

 If all steps above complete successfully, the pledge SHALL terminate the "provisional state" for the initial domain trust anchor (i.e., the pinned domain certificate).